Yom Kippur War

 Both planes were based on massive artillery pounding of our forces, who were not well fortified and who would suffer heavy casualties.

-It was therefor thought that Israel would withdraw from the west bank, since she was most sensitive on the subject of soldier's lives.
+It was therefore thought that Israel would withdraw from the west bank since she was most sensitive on the subject of soldier's lives.